 Advanced filtering

-The first benefit of Sales Navigator is its 29 Lead Filters and 15 Account Filters, out of which 27 total are Sales Navigator only.
-If your niche requires pretty specific lead profiles, Sales Navigator is the right subscription for you.
+That said, if your niche requires pretty specific lead profiles, Sales Navigator is the right subscription for you.

 Saved search

-The Saved Search option allows you to save specific criteria that get you as close as possible to your ICP and then send leads and accounts that match those criteria to one place.
-You can name your Saved Search in a way to help you distinguish between other saved searches you have.
-Every time you enter the Saved Searches dashboard, you will see the number of leads that were added since the last time you opened that specific saved search.
+Every time you enter the Saved Searches dashboard, you will see the number of leads added since the last time you opened that specific saved search.
 You can also see when you last accessed that particular list.

-Lead lists and account lists
+Lead and account lists

 The concept of free and paid InMail credits is the same as explained above.
 The only difference is that Sales Navigator offers 50 paid InMails credits that can be accumulated to up to 150 in 3 months.
 LinkedIn gives you back InMail credits each time a user answers.
-Additionally, each Sales Navigator subscriber gets 800 free InMail credits that can be sent only to users with open profiles.
-Therefore, LinkedIn Sales Navigator number of InMail credits for sure wins the LinkedIn Sales Navigator vs Premium battle.

-Among the three plans, Sales Navigator Core, Sales Navigator Advanced, and Sales Navigator Advanced Plus, only the last two support the option of connecting your CRM.
 Once you’ve connected your database, Sales Navigator will match the list of leads with their LinkedIn profiles and enable you to perform any action you would normally be able to through a regular Sales Navigator.
-Sales Navigator supports the majority of CRMs.
-If you don’t have one or are not sure which one to consider, we’ve listed the top 10 CRMs on the market with all their advantages and disadvantages to help you out with this choice.

 Leave notes